-As digital currencies become increasingly more significant in the world, the values of Dash (symbol: DASH) and other altcoins have seen a huge increase during the most recent months.
-Prices have also been impacted by speculation, as both new and experienced traders are currently keen on trading digital forms of money in order to capitalise on the inherent volatility of such assets.
+As digital currencies become increasingly more significant in the world, the values of Dash (symbol: DASH) and other altcoins have seen a huge increase since the early days of crypto.
+Prices have also been impacted by speculation, as both new and experienced traders are currently keen on trading digital forms of money in order to capitalise on the inherent volatility of these assets.

-In this guide, we will try to equip you with the information and tools necessary to trade DASH in an informed and ultimately profitable manner.
+In this guide, you can find all the information and tools necessary to trade DASH in an informed and ultimately profitable manner.
 You'll learn the basics of fundamental and technical analysis, price predictions, and limiting your risk when trading.

 The main difference between buying Dash tokens as an investment and trading with them is your intention.
 You may make a standard purchase if you want to hold onto Dash tokens as a long term investment, however you will focus on trading if you wish to generate more frequent profits from short-term price movements.